pakyin-wong/BootDisk/README.md

 # bootable-ethereum-keygen
 The project is built following the guide from https://github.com/cfenollosa/os-tutorial.
 The guide is one of the best "building OS from scratch" tutorial I have ever seen in the internet.

+This project is just for fun.
+It aims to simulate an offline computer by using a simple OS booting from USB.
+It helps someone who cannot afford the offline computer (no money, no space, etc.).

 ## Installation
 I only tried the installation in Mac at this momemnt.

 Please install qemu nasm first
 ```